 Roman Cistern (you may wish to see an evocative etching by Giovanni Battista Piranesi - it opens in another window - showing Sette Sale, the cisterns of Terme di Traiano in Rome)

 Archaeologists identified the site of the forum of the ancient town between Castellone and the shoreline.
 It was decorated with some very fine statues, either of members of the imperial family or of local benefactors.
 Three of them in particular catch the attention of the visitors of the small archaeological museum of Formia.
-They portray young men in heroic nudity, i.e. they depict ordinary mortal beings as if they were heroes or gods (you may wish to see similar statues which were found at Perge, Pergamum and at Herculaneum).
+They portray young men in heroic nudity, i.e. they depict ordinary mortal beings as if they were heroes or gods (you may wish to see similar statues which were found in Perge, Pergamum, Ostia and Herculaneum).

 Other fine statues which were found in the ancient town or in its suburban villas can be seen in the introductory page.

-Some of the statues found in the forum were erected at the initiative of members of the local College of the Augustales, a body which, similar to those of other provincial towns (e.g. Ostia and Lucus Feroniae), had the purpose of celebrating the imperial family.
+Some of the statues found in the forum were erected at the initiative of members of the local College of the Augustales, a body which, similar to those of other provincial towns (e.g. Ostia, Herculaneum and Lucus Feroniae), had the purpose of celebrating the imperial family.

-Aulus Scantius held offices in Morocco (Mauretania Tingitana) and Dalmatia, most likely at the end of the IInd century AD.
+Aulus Scantius held offices in Mauretania Tingitana (Morocco) and Dalmatia, most likely at the end of the IInd century AD.
 Clodius Hilarus was entitled to a bisellium, a special folding seat in the theatre.
 He paid this privilege 25,000 sesterces which were used to finance gladiatorial combats.
 In 2011 the location of the amphitheatre of Formiae was identified near the railway station.

 Archaeological Museum of Formia: (left) inscription celebrating an officer who took part in the campaigns of Emperor Trajan against the Parthians in ca 115 AD; (right) inscription of a governor of Campania